La Vuelta A España

 For the first time in 61 years, la Vuelta will start in Barcelona, with a team time trial in the heart of downtown.
 From there the riders head north into Andorra, taking on the Col d’Ordino and the Port d’Arinsal.

-Two stages highlight some of the best climbs in France, stage 13 ending at the top of the Col du Tourmalet.
-From there the tour rides west and takes on perhaps the most feared climb in all of cycling, the Alto de l'Angliru (World #52) in stage 17.
+Two stages highlight some of the best climbs in France, Stage 13 ending at the top of the Col du Tourmalet.
+From there the tour rides west and takes on perhaps the most feared climb in all of cycling, the Alto de l'Angliru (World #52) in Stage 17.
 The tour ends in Madrid.

-Fun Facts about the 2023 Vuelta:
+Fun Facts About the 2023 Vuelta:

 Stage 3 (mountain stage #1)